MBrianna13/CSN150-Documentation/README.md

 Example
 1. Arduino code will not load on ESP32 Cam.
    Answer: Camera drivers were incorrect I needed to install the driver: [https://www.wch-ic.com/downloads/CH341SER_ZIP.html](https://github.com/martin-ger/esp32_nat_router).
 I used file, "CH341SER.ZIP" and it worked.

+Some of the problems I came across was first the number I bought from Twilio would not send an SMS to my number and also it wouldn't allow me to select my phone number as the receiver of the test message.
+On Arduino, when I clicked on *Serial Monitor* it kept showing *connecting, conecting conecting* this meant that I basically had to put my Wfif and password for it to work.
+Because I was still having issues with sending sms from the Twilio number to my phone I ended up closing that account (if it even closed 🤡) and created a whole new account.
+I did the entire process all over again and that is when I was able to see a test text message sent from Twilio to my number(well google voice 👹).
+The biggest problem of my project was that the ESP32 was not able to connect to Twlio's api, it kept showing connection failed.
+I made sure that I put in all the correct information and still I would get a *connection failed*.
+However the ESP32 did connect to my Wifi.